devustine/Maths-CS-1st-Semester/Introduction-to-set-theory.md

 - For sets with endless numbers, for example all even numbers, we place the ellipsis(...) at the end or begining of the list. for example set showing even numbers D = {2,4,6,8,...} this is to indicate that the list continues forever.
 Or set of all negative and positive number E = {...-3, -2, -1, 0, 1, 2, 3,...}.

 ## 2 Set Builder Notation

+Set Builder notation is a way to define a set by describing the properties or conditions that its elements must satisfy, rather than just listing all the elements just like the roster notation method.
+In the set builder notation, we write a set as:
+S = {x: x satifies some conditions (s)} or S = {x| x satifies some conditions (s)}
+- "x" that stands for any item that could be in the set.
+- ":" or "|" stands for "such that” (a filter or condition)

+for example, Set A = {green, white} can be written as A = {x: x is a colour in the Nigerian Flag}.
+So set builder notation is way way of describing elements in a set instead of listing it.
+So, it’s defining the same set {green, white}, but using a logical rule instead of hardcoded values.